Eliza (sculpture)

 Eliza is a bronze sculpture located in Matilda Bay on the Swan River in Western Australia.
 The sculpture and plinth are mounted on a steel pylon 15 m off the shoreline and depicts a woman about to dive off a wooden platform.
 It commemorates the old Crawley Baths which were a prominent Perth landmark during the early to mid 20th century.
-The sculpture is 2.2 m high.
-The artwork has its own lighting from solar panels.
+The sculpture is 2.2 m high, and has its own lighting from solar panels.